MihaelaDoran/Manual-Testing-Portofolio/README.md

 the "User Management" and "Job" sections.
 The requirements for this application can be found [here](https://www.orangehrm.com/assets/Files/Complete-Administrative-User-Guide.pdf?url=/Files/Complete-Administrative-User-Guide.pdf) and the tools that I have used for managing project and creating test cases are Jira Software and Zephyr  Squad. <br>
 For Rest API testing of [Simple Books](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md) I have used Postman. <br>
 For creating and updating a database with its tables I have used MySQL Workbench tool. <br>
-This project will be divided into 2 sections: [Testing Section](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/README.md#Testing-Section) and [SQL Section](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/README.md#SQL-Section). <br>
+This project will be divided into 3 sections: [Testing Section](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/README.md#Testing-Section), [API Section](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/README.md#API-Section) and [SQL Section](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/README.md#SQL-Section). <br>
 ## 1 Testing Section <br>
 ### 1.1 Test Planning <br>
 The Test Plan is designed to describe all details of testing for the Admin Modul of the OrangeHRM application. <br>